ThomasUCF/MilVehicleSimEnv-for-Gym/Documentation/MilVehicelSimEnv_Handbook.md

 	self.speed_drone = 1

 ## IED Mode
+IED mode can be activated in the init-function:

+	# set IED Mode
+	self.ied_mode = True

 An IED can be set wherever wanted in the scenario files.
 The code for an IED in the csv-file is `80`.
 Similar to the goal, every step is checked if the tank/drone is at a certain distance to the IED.
 When the distance is <= 2, the IED gets activated.

 Rendering for the IED can be activated and deactivated in the init-function: